mobile app bar

 NHRA top fuel driver Tony Stewart during qualifying for the Carolina Nationals at zMax Dragway.

 In the world of NASCAR and sprint cars, the driver’s prowess plays a pivotal role, accounting for roughly 70% of the success equation.
-The magic happens through their adept handling — how they work the pedals, maneuver the steering, and master the track dynamics, leaving the remaining 30% in the hands of the crew chief and the team.
+The magic happens through their adept handling — how they work the pedals, maneuver the steering, and master the intricacies of the track, leaving the remaining 30% in the hands of the crew chief and the team.

-Reflecting on the stark contrasts he’s encountered, Stewart observed, “They [drivers] can manipulate the race car a little bit to a certain degree and make up for what it’s not doing that they need it to do.
+Reflecting on the stark contrast he’s encountered while seemingly going fast in a straight line, Stewart observed, “They [drivers] can manipulate the race car a little bit to a certain degree and make up for what it’s not doing that they need it to do.
 The NHRA side is the opposite of that…”

-“There’s nothing I can do as a driver to make it go faster, but there’s about 20 ways every run that I can screw it up and slow it down or cause something catastrophic with the engine.”
+“There’s nothing I can do as a driver to make it go faster, but there’s about 20 ways every run that I can screw it up and slow it down or cause something catastrophic with the engine,” he added.

 Stewart’s stint as a drag racing driver

-Stewart has shifted gears into the drag racing world following his wife Leah Pruett’s decision to pause her NHRA career as they prepare for parenthood.
+Stewart has shifted gears into the drag racing world following his wife Leah Pruett’s decision to pause her NHRA career as the couple prepares for parenthood.

-Leah, who is just weeks away from giving birth, has handed the NHRA reins over to Stewart, who will compete in this weekend’s season-ending National Hot Rod Association event in Pomona.
+Leah, who is just weeks away from giving birth, has handed the NHRA reins over to her husband, who will compete in this weekend’s season-ending National Hot Rod Association event in Pomona.

-Currently, Stewart is ranked P10, with a season that saw him often exiting in the first round in 10 of the 19 races.
+Currently, Stewart is ranked P10, with a season that saw him exiting in the first round in 10 of the 19 races so far.
 Despite the challenges, he soared to a runner-up finish at Sonoma, marking his best result to date.

-For now, he’s in the running for the NHRA Rookie of the Year, an accolade he’s eager to capture, acknowledging the high caliber of his competitors and expressing enjoyment in his role to elevate the sport’s profile.
+For now, he’s in the running for the NHRA Rookie of the Year award, an accolade he’s eager to capture, acknowledging the high caliber of his competitors and expressing enjoyment in his role to elevate the sport’s profile.

 As the season wraps up in Pomona, Stewart is on a mission to claim his first Top Fuel victory, aiming to leave a mark in his inaugural drag racing year.